 - Salami + apples + cheddar

 I love going down an instagram rabbit hole as much as the next girl.
 My favorite accounts to follow for cheeseboard inspiration are @thatcheeseplate, @nashvillecheesegal, @cheesebynumbers, and of course, my friend @tasteandseegvl.
-I also made this Pinterest board for more inspiration if you want to check it out and pin some of your favorites.
+I also made this charcuterie Pinterest board for more ideas and inspiration if you want to check it out and pin some of your favorites.